michaelkamprath/ambasat1-flight-software/ground-software/telemetry-service/README.md

 # Telemetry Service
-This is a dead simple web service to be used with The Things Network to recieve telemetry from TTN applications, notably the AmbaSat satellite, though this could be used for any TTN application.
+This is a dead simple web service to be used with [The Things Network](https://www.thethingsnetwork.org) to recieve telemetry from TTN applications via a [HTTP integration](https://www.thethingsnetwork.org/docs/applications/http/).
+This service was originaly designed for the AmbaSat satellite, though this could be used for any TTN application.
 This service has been packaged as a Docker container, making it easy to build and deploy anywhere.

 ## Launching Web Service
 To launch the webservice, use the included shell script: